slint-ui/slint/docs/langref.md

 Please see the language specific API references how these types are mapped to the APIs of the different programming languages.

-### Objects
+### Structs

-It is basically an anonymous structures, it can be declared with curly braces: `{ identifier1: type2, identifier1: type2, }`
+Anonymous structs type can be declared with curly braces: `{ identifier1: type2, identifier1: type2, }`
 The trailing semicolon is optional.
+They can be initialized with a struct literal: `{ identifier1: expression1, identifier2: expression2  }`

 ```60
 Example := Window {